Want to learn more about Treatment - treat aphids

-You can mix it with water to make a spray which then coats the plant, or apply the flour directly.
-There is also the option to use an old salt shaker to make it easier to apply.
+You can mix it with water to make a spray which will coat the plant, or apply the flour directly.
+Use a shaker or sifter to apply it more easily

-5. You can also use recommended pest control for Aphids
+5. You can also use alternative pest control for Aphids

-Aphids respond well to a number of different pest control methods, including natural predators such as lacewings and ladybugs.
+Aphids respond well to a number of different methods, including natural predators such as lacewings and ladybugs

-As a last resort, you could consider using an insecticide
+As a last resort, you may consider using a chemical insecticide

 QUESTIONS ABOUT APHIDS